 Procedures should be worded in clear, precise, and specific terms to provide the reader with all the necessary details and information to make a sound decision in a particular situation, consistent with prior actions and policy.
 Wording may be more informal than in policy statements, with the emphasis on clarity and complete coverage of the subject.
 As such, procedure statements are often longer than the policy statement with which they are associated.

-Specialized policies and extensive, detailed procedures may be documented in other sources.
+Specialized policies and extensive, detailed procedures are documented in other sources.
 (For example: The NCRA Code of Professional Ethics, with its supporting “General Guidelines,” “Complaint Procedures,” and “Public Advisory Opinions,” and the CASE General Requirements and Minimum Standards (GRMS) manual.)
 These authorities will be included as appendices to this Policy and Procedures Manual and remain subject to approval by the Board of Directors.

 Revision and Maintenance

 Under authority granted by Article XIX, Section 1 (a) of the NCRA Constitution and Bylaws, “The Board of Directors shall be the final authority on the interpretation of the Constitution and Bylaws.”
 The Board has final authority to determine whether a particular Policy or Procedure is in conflict with the Constitution and Bylaws and the obligation to correct any Policy or Procedure to conform it to the requirements of the bylaws.
 The draft of the Policies and Procedures with changes incorporated will be sent to the Board for final approval.

 NCRA executive staff shall be charged with maintaining a master copy of this Policies and Procedures Manual and its appendices, reflecting any changes or additions made as a result of Board or membership action within two weeks of any change.